-In addition, novel security techniques are presented in this study [48] to enable safe certificate revocation, which is regarded as one of the most demanding design challenges in Vanet networks.
-Each vehicle that receives a message from another vehicle verifies the sender's certificate.
-The recipient verifies the sender's certificate.
-When a sender's certificate is invalid, the recipient ignores the message.
-If the sender lacks credentials, the receiver will report him to the road side unit and review the message.
-If the information is correct, the road side unit (RSU) will issue a valid certificate.
-The road side unit will issue an invalid certificate and add the vehicle to the revocation list otherwise.
-The RSU replaces a misbehaving car's valid certificate with an invalid certificate to indicate it should be avoided.
-Multiple vehicles report to the road side unit that a car has a valid certificate and is broadcasting incorrect data.
+In addition, novel security techniques are presented in this study [42] to enable safe certificate revocation, which is regarded as one of the most demanding design challenges in Vanet networks.
+In this system, each vehicle that receives a communication from another vehicle validates the sender certificate authenticity.
+The recipient will evaluate the message to see if the sender has a valid certificate.
+In contrast, if the sender has an invalid certificate, the recipient will ignore the communication.
+Furthermore, if the sender does not have credentials, the receiver will report the sender to the Road Side Unit and review the message to see whether it is valid.
+If the information supplied was accurate, the Road Side Unit will provide the sender with a Valid Certificate.
+Otherwise, the Road Side Unit will issue an Invalid Certificate and add the vehicle's identity to the Certificate Revocation List.
+When a misbehaving vehicle with a Valid Certificate is discovered, the RSU replaces the old Valid Certificate with a new Invalid Certificate to indicate that this vehicle should be avoided.
+This occurs when multiple vehicles report to the Road Side Unit that a particular vehicle has a Valid Certificate and is broadcasting incorrect data.

-This research paper [49] presents a catalogue of potential solutions, each of which, if put into practice, can dramatically cut the risk of cyberattacks on the communication systems of connected cars in a vanet infrastructure.
-Five degrees of security architectures may be chosen from the defense options that users can apply.
-However, cyber attackers have a large terrain of assaults and objectives, and the variations between innocuous and damaging are recorded in terms of the number of people killed and the amount of damage done to transportation infrastructure.
+This research paper [43] presents a catalog of potential solutions, each of which, if put into practice, has the potential to dramatically cut the risk of cyberattacks on the communication systems of connected cars in a vanet infrastructure.
+Five various degrees of security architectures may be chosen from among the defense options that users can apply.
+But cyber attackers have a large terrain of assaults and objectives, and the variations between innocuous and those damaging are recorded in terms of the number of people killed and the amount of damage done to transportation infrastructure.

-Cryptography, zero-knowledge between communication vehicles, and authentication methods with or without a trusted third party are all necessary breakthroughs; in reality, they are inadequate [50-52], especially today, when more and more automated vehicles are being put onto the roads, which need to cohabit with other types of motorized and non-motorized traffic participants efficiently and safely.
-Autonomous cars do, however, run the risk of traditional cyberattacks on the information and operation of the vehicle, as well as a new breed of attacks surrounding things, such as ransomware, IoT attacks, and DDoS attacks (connected vehicles drafted into Botnet Armies).
+Cryptography, zero-knowledge between communication vehicles, and authentication methods with or without a trusted third party are all necessary breakthroughs; in reality, they have shown to be inadequate [44]-[46].
+Especially today, when more and more automated vehicles are being put onto the roads, which need to cohabit with other types of motorized and non-motorized traffic participants efficiently and safely.
+Autonomous cars do, however, run the risk of traditional cyberattacks on the information and operation of the vehicle, as well as a new breed of attacks surrounding things like ransomware, IoT attacks, and DDoS attacks (connected vehicles drafted into Botnet Armies).
 Because of their interconnected nature, security risks are associated with the networks to which they are connected.
-This is true regardless of the financial networks that process payments, roadside sensor networks, electricity infrastructure, or traffic control features.
-The authors of this paper [53] propose a method for designing safe and secure mixed traffic systems, including automated vehicles and non-automated road users, such as pedestrians, bicyclists, and conventional vehicles.
-This will allow the authors to model safe and secure cooperating automated vehicles and road infrastructure.
-In addition, this method will enable the design of safer and more secure automated vehicles and road infrastructure.
-The applicability of the suggested approach is shown with the help of a typical scenario involving the interaction of an automated vehicle with pedestrians at an intersection that does not have traffic signals.
+This is true regardless of whether we are talking about the financial networks that process payments, roadside sensor networks, electricity infrastructure, or traffic control features.
+The authors of this paper propose a method for designing safe and secure mixed traffic systems, including automated vehicles and non-automated road users such as pedestrians, bicyclists, and conventional vehicles.
+This will allow the authors to model safe and secure cooperating Automated Vehicles and road infrastructure.
+In addition, this method will enable the authors to design safer and more secure Automated Vehicles and road infrastructure.
+The applicability of the suggested approach is shown with the help of a typical scenario involving the interaction of an automated vehicle with pedestrians at an intersection that does not have traffic signals [47].